khelafimassylia/khelafimassylia/README.md

 - :calendar: Looking for contributing to ...
 - :telescope: I’m currently working on "Cardiovascular model comparison & HRV coherence"
 - :seedling: I am passionate about biomedical ,robotic, artificial intelligence and the recent technologies these fields combined provide for people in need.
-- :zap: In my free time, I  read tech articles and watch some anime .
+- :zap: In my free time, I  read tech articles and watch some anime (ONE PIECE FAN).

 <div>